 Salt water doesn’t hurt the Apple Watch.
 Apple built these devices to withstand the salinity of ocean water.
-Avoid submerging the watch in depths greater than 5’ (1.52 m).
+So avoid submerging the watch in depths greater than 5′ (1.52 m).
 After exiting the water, rinse the watch and band, if it’s water resistant, with tap water and dry it with a lint-free cloth.

 Avoid exposing leather or stainless steel bands to salt water.
 It’s best to stick with the regular Apple Sport band.

-In addition, take care not to expose the Apple Watch to sand when at the beach.
+In addition, take care not to expose the Apple Watch to sand at the beach.
 Not only is sand abrasive with the potential to scratch your display, but it can cause damage to the internal components of the watch if it makes its way inside.

-Can I wear my apple watch 7 in the shower?
+Can I Wear My Apple Watch 7 in the Shower?

 There are, however, a few things to consider before showering with your Apple Watch.

 Wondering if you can overcharge your Apple Watch?
-To discover the truth, and if it’s possible you can read my insightful guide.
+To discover the truth, and if it’s possible, you can read my insightful guide.

 Apple Watch Water Resistance Ratings

 The Apple Watch boasts an exciting water resistance feature.